Get your discovery to market faster with the right team!

 - Opinion poll – conducting, via EKOS Research, a career perception survey among Canadians

-The results of the study will be published in a variety of ways including a national, 5 regional, 3 hubs reports and will focus on the:
+The results of the study will be published in 2020 in a variety of ways including a national, 5 regional, 3 hub reports and will focus on the:

 - current and future skills shortages,